Maulik123-cool/Galaxy-Runner-/README.md

 ![image](https://github.com/user-attachments/assets/0a4693e3-584c-4eaf-b089-95cf16f253a8)

+#DemoLink
-*There is a demolink so people can just press to play the game instead of following the steps.
-So there is a option to press that.
+*There is a demolink so people can just press that to play the game, instead of following the steps.
+So it is a better option.

 HOW TO PLAY THIS GAME!!